Media Literacy Working Group - National Council of Teachers of English

 “ELA educators are responsible for preparing students for a future with an evolving media landscape.
 As society and technology change, so too does literacy (NCTE, 2019b).
 While some instructional practices of media education can be generalized across disciplines, many areas are unique to disciplinary literacy within ELA education.
 Because English teachers have a professional responsibility to prepare students for work, life, and citizenship, media education must be an essential component of the professional identity of teachers.
 We believe that ELA educators are creative individuals who are familiar with the power of digital media authorship in their own lives.” – NCTE Position Statement, Media Education in English Language Arts

 Calling secondary and college members!
-As part of its efforts in media literacy, NCTE is partnering with AverPoint to lead a Media Literacy Working Group (MLWG) in the autumn of 2024 and the spring of 2025.
+Interested in real-world media literacy for your students?
+NCTE is partnering with AverPoint to lead a Media Literacy Working Group (MLWG) in the autumn of 2024 and the spring of 2025.
 The group of English educators and scholars will collaborate with AverPoint to produce an effective, living, cognitive media literacy playbook that includes:

 • The metric(s) of cognitive media literacy